AdobeDocs/experience-manager-65.es-ES/help/forms/using/layout-design-details.md

 ---
 title: Diseño
 seo-title: Layout Design
-description: Diseño Detalles del diseño del diseño explica cómo crear diseños para utilizarlos en sus cartas o comunicaciones interactivas.
+description: Detalles del diseño explica cómo crear diseños para utilizarlos en sus cartas o comunicaciones interactivas.
 seo-description: Layout Design Details explains how you can create layouts to be used for your letters or Interactive Communications.
 uuid: 469a8a71-88f7-4102-bb02-38ed05390f6c
 content-type: reference